 The PMP exam is well known for changing exam formats every 2 or 3 years or so.
-If the exam format doesn’t change then their core book – the Project Management Body of Knowledge (PMBoK) changes.
-Nevertheless, there is a constant flux at PMI where exams are concerned and since 2006 – when they stopped publishing passing scores – no one really knows what their passing percentage is anymore.
-This makes PMP training all the more difficult for candidates to prepare for the exam and ensure their readiness.
+The latest revision of their exam in March 2018 reflects 6th edition of the PMBoK.
+Unfortunately for us, PMI stopped publishing passing scores in 2006 hence no one really knows what their passing percentage is anymore.
+This makes PMP certification all the more difficult for candidates to prepare for the exam and ensure their readiness.

 Anyhow, here for the sake of making the PMP exam study a bit easier to manage, I’m going through some options available to you.

 PMP Training / Studying Techniques